 Q: I am a faculty member | post-doc | research assistant and need to know how to route my proposal/work with ORSP.
 A: Your first point of contact should be your department's research administrator.
 You can find that person here: Find a Research Administrator (Blue Pages)

 Q: I am an international student from another school looking for an internship.
 Can I send you my resume?
 A: Unfortunately we cannot accept résumés and applications for graduate programs or research opportunities.
 Find application materials on the Rackham graduate programs website or follow the employment application procedures on the University of Michigan careers/job postings site.
 Do check the eligibility requirements for any programs you see.
 Many summer research opportunities are only available to U.S. Citizens.

 Q: I would like to participate in a research study?
 Or, I have a particular physical condition or medical situation, and I would like to participate in a clinical trial.
 I need to contact the staff.
 A: Visit https://umhealthresearch.org to learn more about Clinical Trial Studies and participation opportunities.
 Their phone number is 877.536.4243.

 Q: I need a report on proposal award data.
-I cannot find in SAW or in Business Objects U-M-Maintained/Research Reports.
+Neither SAW nor Business Objects U-M-Maintained/Research Reports have what I need.